Mechanical Bistability in Kerr-modified Cavity Magnomechanics

-The reduced mechanical linewidth $\delta\Gamma_{\rm{b}}<0$ under a blue-detuned drive is confirmed by Fig.~\ref{fig3}(b).
-However, unlike the bistable curve in the red-detuned drive case (Fig.~\ref{fig2}(b)), $\delta\Gamma_{\rm{b}}$ manifests the bistability in an {\it alpha} form by sweeping the drive power.
-This is the result of the trade-off between the growing coupling strength $G_{\rm mb}$ (which enhances the Stokes scattering rate, yielding an increasing $|\delta\Gamma_{\rm{b}}|$) and the larger detuning between the Stokes sideband and the ``deeper" polariton (Fig.~\ref{fig1}(c)) (which reduces the Stokes scattering rate, resulting in a decreasing $|\delta \Gamma_{\rm{b}}|$) by raising the drive power.
+The reduced mechanical linewidth $\delta\Gamma_{\rm{b}}<0$ under a blue-detuned drive is confirmed by Fig.~\ref{fig4}(b).
+However, unlike the bistable curve in the red-detuned drive case (Fig.~\ref{fig3}(b)), $\delta\Gamma_{\rm{b}}$ manifests the bistability in an {{\it alpha}-shaped curve} by sweeping the drive power.
+This is the result of the trade-off between the growing coupling strength $G_{\rm mb}$ (which enhances the Stokes scattering rate, yielding an increasing $|\delta\Gamma_{\rm{b}}|$) and the larger detuning between the Stokes sideband and the ``deeper" polariton (Fig.~\ref{fig2}(b)) (which reduces the Stokes scattering rate, resulting in a decreasing $|\delta \Gamma_{\rm{b}}|$) by raising the drive power.
 These two effects are balanced when the power is in the range of 12 dBm to 15 dBm.

 \textit{Conclusions.---}We have observed bistable mechanical frequency and linewidth and the magnon-phonon cross-Kerr nonlinearity in the CMM system.
-The mechanical bistability results from the magnomechanical backaction on the mechanical mode and the strong modifications on the backaction due to the magnon self-Kerr and magnon-phonon cross-Kerr nonlinearities.
-Three different kinds of nonlinearities are simultaneously activated in the YIG sphere, and their respective effects are identified and distinguished in the experiment by measuring the magnon frequency shift, the mechanical frequency shift, and the mechanical linewidth, respectively~\cite{note}.

-Our work indicates that the YIG-based CMM system under a strong drive, manifested as the Kerr-modified CMM, provides a unique platform for studying rich nonlinear effects and the interplay among them.
-The mechanical bistability induced by the combined effects of the magnetostriction and Kerr-type nonlinearities in this work reveals a new mechanism for achieving bistable mechanical motion.
-It promises a wide range of applications, such as in mechanical switches, memories, logic gates, and signal amplifiers.
+The mechanical bistability results from the magnomechanical backaction on the mechanical mode and the strong modifications on the backaction due to the magnon self-Kerr and magnon-phonon cross-Kerr nonlinearities. {The effects of the magnon self-Kerr, the magnon-phonon cross-Kerr, and the radiation-pressure-like interactions can be identified by measuring primarily} the magnon frequency shift, the mechanical frequency shift, and the mechanical linewidth, respectively. {The new mechanism for achieving bistable mechanical motion revealed by this work} promises a wide range of applications, such as in mechanical switches, memories, logic gates, and signal amplifiers.

 \textit{Acknowledgments.} This work was supported by the National Natural Science Foundation of China (Grants Nos.
 11934010, U1801661, 12174329, 11874249), Zhejiang Province Program for Science and Technology (Grant No. 2020C01019), and the Fundamental Research Funds for the Central Universities (No. 2021FZZX001-02).